 Scholarships are designed to reward, encourage, and assist students pursue academic excellence and leadership roles.
-Additional criteria, such as campus or community activities, volunteer work, work experience and financial need are considered during the selection process.
-The Financial Aid and Scholarships Undergraduate Scholarships Application is open year round.
-Priority consideration is given to students who submit their application by JUNE 30 each year.
+Additional criteria, such as campus or community activities, volunteer work, work experience, and financial need are considered during the selection process.
+The Financial Aid and Scholarships Undergraduate Scholarships Application is open year-round.
+Priority consideration is given to students who submit their applications by JUNE 30 each year.
 You should log in to our Scholarship Portal and complete your profile to be considered for scholarship opportunities.

 As a continuing student, it is important for you to look for scholarships that can help reduce the amount you need to work and borrow to fund your education.
 New opportunities arise as you enter your major, take up new activities, or join college organizations.
 We encourage students to search for scholarships throughout their time at UCLA.
 Make sure that your scholarship search is broad and includes outside scholarships in addition to UCLA scholarships.

 Applicants for admission to UCLA may apply via this general application for scholarships that are awarded during the admission cycle for the upcoming Fall quarter.

 This application generally opens in Fall and closes shortly after admissions decisions in Spring.

 All deadlines are 11:59 PM Pacific time of the date.

 Incoming and Continuing Scholarship Application

 If you receive a scholarship from UCLA it will be applied to your account.

 Scholarships awarded to undergraduate students require that you apply through our scholarship portal each year.